 In the best case, it is a brand domain, or brand search term domain, and not a pure search term domain.

 Why is a search term domain possibly problematic?

 Let’s assume that you work as a marriage counsellor and have secured the domain Marriage-Counsellor-Manchester.co.uk.

-At first glance, a great domain: The most important search term is in the domain and everyone knows exactly what it is about.
+At first glance, it's a great domain: The most important search term is in the domain and everyone knows exactly what it's about right away.

 So what’s the problem?